dmz44/Robotics_Assignment_1/README.md

 inflation_layer.inflation_radius
 Defined in turtlebot3_navigation2/param/${TB3_MODEL}.yaml
-This parameter makes inflation area from the obstacle.
-Path would be planned in order that it does not across this area.
-It is safe that to set this to be bigger than robot radius.
+This parameter makes the inflation area from the obstacle.
+The path would be planned in order that it does not cross this area.
+It is safe to set this to be bigger than the robot radius.
 For more information, please refer to the costmap_2d wiki.

 inflation_layer.cost_scaling_factor